Kolbe Cathedral High School

 Demographics

-Kolbe Cathedral High School’s student body is comprised of 45% Black/African American, 43% Hispanic/Latino and 12% Asian/White/Other.
+Kolbe Cathedral Preparatory School’s student body is comprised of 45% Black/African American, 43% Hispanic/Latino and 12% Asian/White/Other.

 • Kolbe Cathedral Students Achievements